zadarastorage/zadara-examples/k8s/manual/vanilla/README.md

 *   Note: In releases older than Debian 12 and Ubuntu 22.04, `/etc/apt/keyrings` does not exist by default.
 You can create this directory if you need to, making it world-readable but writeable only by admins.

-*   Override the original binaries with the ones compatible to your desired EKS-D [release](https://github.com/aws/eks-distro#releases "https://github.com/aws/eks-distro#releases") (check the relevant URI in the manifest), for example for deploying EKS-D 1.27 release #8 which is currently the latest and based on Kubernetes 1.27.3:
+*   For EKS-D, override the original binaries with the ones compatible to your desired EKS-D [release](https://github.com/aws/eks-distro#releases "https://github.com/aws/eks-distro#releases") (check the relevant URI in the manifest), for example for deploying EKS-D 1.27 release #8 which is currently the latest and based on Kubernetes 1.27.3:
     ```shell
     cd /usr/bin
     sudo rm kubelet kubeadm kubectl